michael-kitchin/CarND-LaneLines-P1-Project/README.md

 ### 3. Potential Shortcomings

 This capability is optimized for the supplied example videos, suggesting the following limitations:
+* Front-facing, centrally-mounted camera
-* Front-facing camera
+* Stable, vibration-damped camera mounting
-* Centrally-placed
-* Minimal occlusion and fouling
+* Minimal camera lens occlusion and fouling
-* Stable, vibration-damped mounting
 * Specific speeds of travel and lane orientation
-* Specific times of day and sun position (i.e., not head-on)
+* Specific times of day and sun position (i.e., no shadows or glare)
 * Specific road surfaces and conditions
 * Specific vertical deflection, field-of-view and other characteristics